gwizdek/SystemReShock-UEVR-Plugin/README.md

 * hacker hardware toggler
 * emulated MFD laser pointer
 * plugin options accessible through overlay
-* controller mappings
+* refined controller mappings
 * two aiming modes for cyberspace

 ## Installation
 1) Install UEVR ver 1.05 from [**HERE**](https://github.com/praydog/UEVR/releases).
 2) Remove your current System Shock profile folder if exists `C:\Users\{username}\AppData\Roaming\UnrealVRMod\SystemReShock-Win64-Shipping`
-3) Download the latest release of the SystemReShock UEVR plugin from [**HERE**]().
+3) Download the latest release of the SystemReShock UEVR plugin from Releases page.
 Click "Import Config" in the UEVR UI and navigate to "SystemReShock-Win64-Shipping.zip" and click on it and accept the DLL warning.
 4) Launch System Shock and inject the game with UEVR
-5) Reset controller bindings in game options to defaults.
-Set game FOV to 90 on a 16:9 screen.
-For widescreen monitors, see 'Troubleshooting'
+5) Reset controller bindings in game options to defaults

 ## Controls
 ### General